+35725368683

 Copyright symbol

-Copyright is protected by the Intellectual Property Law 59/76 of Cyprus, amended by Laws Number 63/77 and Number 18/93 over the years.
+Copyright is protected by the Intellectual Property Law 59/76 of Cyprus, which has been amended by Laws Number 63/77 and Number 18/93 over the years.
 Copyright protection extends to residents, legal entities, offshore companies registered in Cyprus, and foreigners residing there.

 According to the international conventions on intellectual property signed by Cyprus, foreign innovations are also recognized on the island.
 Copyright is protected throughout the author’s life and 50 years after his or her death.
 However, specific intellectual works may be protected for a shorter period.